anopheles-genomic-surveillance/selection-atlas/_sources/glossary.md

   A cohort is a group of mosquito specimens which are analysed together.
 For the selection atlas, mosquito specimens are grouped into cohorts by taxon, level 2 administrative divisions, and year quarter.
 For example, the cohort labelled "Burkina Faso / Houet / coluzzii / 2012 / Q3" includes *Anopheles coluzzii* mosquitoes collected from Houet Province, Burkina Faso, during the third quarter of 2012.

+copy number variation
+CNV
+CNVs
+  A genetic mutation where multiple additional copies of a particular DNA sequence are present in some individuals in a population.
+If a CNV spans one or more protein-coding {term}`genes` then expression of those genes may be increased as a result.
+If the protein product interacts with insecticides in some way, then increased expression may alter insecticide susceptibility.
+For example, CNVs affecting cytochrome P450 genes which metabolise pyrethroid insecticides may cause resistance to pyrethroids.

 G123
   A statistical method for performing {term}`genome-wide selection scans` using unphased {term}`SNP` data and multi-locus genotype (diplotype) frequencies.
 See also [Harris et al. (2018)](https://pmc.ncbi.nlm.nih.gov/articles/PMC6283157/).